 10. Enforcement agents

-From April 2014 new regulations and procedures for the way enforcement agents (formerly bailiffs) recover unpaid debts were introduced.
+Regulations and procedures for the way enforcement agents (formerly bailiffs) recover unpaid debts were introduced in April 2014.
 The aim was to bring in new measures that removed ambiguity from the process and ensure enforcement agents operate fairly for all concerned.

 These measures include: